jjennings955/visbox/README.md

 Click "Run server" (may take a while depending on GPU/etc).
 Optionally, you can run server.py in another terminal (or on another server).
 Click "Connect"
-Click "Webcam" or "Video" to select a video source

-You can select a layer at the bottom.
-Click a feature to enlarge it.
+Click "Webcam" or "Video" to select a video source Select a layer you find interesting at the bottom Click on a feature in the grid to get a better view

+Optional:
+Click ROI to enable a region of interest selector from the video stream There is a scroll bar for fastforwarding through a video, that does nothing when you're using a webcam (and probably shouldn't be visible/enabled)

-# Known issues
+## Known issues
 - Server is not secured
 - The features grids need grid lines
 - Doesn't work with fancy architectures (anything with branching i.e. Resnet)
 - I suck at interface design
 - ROI selector makes things slow
+- None of the cool visualization algorithms are implemented